NateEag/how-i-code/drafts/triaging-issues.rst

 Paired with human analysis of the issue's severity, that gives you exactly what you need to prioritize development work.

+A note on priority levels for complaints:

+Critical means "all hands on deck because there's blood everywhere".

+Urgent means "Needs attention from someone right now".

+Normal means "follow the usual flows, no need to interrupt anyone".

+Low means "follow the usual flows, but don't be afraid to ignore this entirely for ages, because it just doesn't matter that much."

+..
+TODO Explain the priorities above more thoroughly.
+I think they're reasonably self-explanatory, but I could probably make them clearer.

 ..
 TODO Finish writing this.

 ..
 TODO Digest this monster essay thoroughly, as it's full of good ideas: